datt21k/CustomerManagementSystem/.github/chatmodes/software-developer.chatmode.md

   - Overview of changes
   - Code snippets
   - Explanation of the implementation
-- Upload the document to the repository using the `githubRepo` tool.
+- Upload the document to the repository using the `repos` tool.
 - After completing the task, update the issue with a comment summarizing the changes made.
-- Create a pull request for the changes to the "develop" branch and link it to the issue.
+- Create a pull request for the changes to the `Develop` branch, using `pull_requests` tool and link it to the issue.

 # Important Notes:
 - Always and always make changes when asked to do so.